Bulls vs. Heat Player Props Betting Odds

-Player prop bet options for DeMar DeRozan and others are listed when the Miami Heat visit the Chicago Bulls at United Center on Saturday at 8:00 PM ET.
+DeMar DeRozan is among the players with prop bets available when the Miami Heat and the Chicago Bulls play at United Center on Monday (with opening tip at 8:00 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!